Databricks

 COPY INTOto load them into a Delta table.
 Monad handles table creation, schema inference, and file cleanup automatically. - Autoloader -- Stages compressed JSONL files to a Unity Catalog Volume for Databricks Autoloader (

-Both modes support OAuth M2M (service principal) authentication and validate permissions during connection testing.
+All three modes support OAuth M2M (service principal) authentication and validate permissions or connectivity during connection testing.

 Requirements